 An MSA can be entered into at any point during your divorce.
 Some couples negotiate the terms of their divorce settlement agreement before they even file and are able to proceed through the divorce on an uncontested basis, submitting the settlement agreement to the court.
 If your divorce is contested, your attorneys will work to negotiate a divorce settlement agreement throughout the process, with the goal of avoiding a trial.

-A Marital Settlement Agreement is the document that outlines the entire agreement between yourself and your spouse at the end of your divorce.
-It is vital that this Agreement is detailed and includes everything that it should.
-If you or your spouse does not abide by the Agreement following your divorce, you will file a motion with the Court to enforce the Agreement.
-If you have a detailed Agreement, it helps the Court to grant you the relief you are entitled to.
+It is essential that you work with an experienced attorney who can help you create a divorce settlement agreement that is complete and covers all of the issues and agreements involved in your divorce.
+If you or your spouse do not abide by the MSA following your divorce, you will file a motion with the court to enforce the agreement.
+If you have a detailed MSA, it helps the court to grant you the relief you are entitled to.

-- Specifics about support
+2. Specifics about support

-In many cases, there are both alimony and child support being exchanged by the parties.
-It is important to have details in these provisions so everyone is aware of what their obligations are.
+In many cases, there will be both alimony and child support exchanged by the parties.
+It is important to have details in your divorce settlement agreement that specifically outline these provisions so everyone is aware of what their obligations are.
 You should include information about what your current incomes are and what incomes were used to calculate support.
-In terms of alimony, you should be sure to include the amount of alimony being paid each month, the date it is being paid, and how long it is going to be paid in the event that it is a limited term obligation.
-You should also outline the reasons why alimony will terminate, such as the death of either party or the remarriage of the spouse receiving support.
+In terms of alimony, you should be sure to include the amount of alimony being paid each month, the date it is being paid, and how long it is going to be paid if it is a limited-term obligation.
+You should also outline the reasons why alimony would terminate, such as the death of either party or the remarriage of the spouse receiving support.

-- Retirement accounts and how they will be divided
+4. Retirement accounts and how they will be divided

-- A plan for the sale of the house
+5. A plan for the sale of the house